 Articulated courses offered through school CTE programs are marked equivalent to college courses on students’ college transcripts.
-As a result, students can potentially earn college credit leading towards degree and certification attainment at a local community college.
+As a result, students can potentially earn college credit leading toward degree and certification attainment at a local community college.

-If a high school campus does not offer a class or a program that matches a student’s interests, they have the option to attend dual enrollment classes at partnering community colleges, including the Fullerton, Cypress, Coastline, Golden West, Orange Coast, Saddleback, Santa Ana, Santiago Canyon and Irvine Valley colleges.
+If a high school campus does not offer a class or a program that matches a student’s interests, they have the option to attend dual-enrollment classes at partnering community colleges, including the Fullerton, Cypress, Coastline, Golden West, Orange Coast, Saddleback, Santa Ana, Santiago Canyon and Irvine Valley colleges.
 Classes available on college campuses are offered free or at a low cost for high schoolers enrolled in CTE.

 Accessing early college credit through CTE courses can allow students to get a head start on their degrees, as most career courses embed industry certifications.